 - 1/3 cup chopped oil-packed sun-dried tomatoes, drained

 - 2 tablespoons grated Parmesan cheese

 - Cook pasta according to package directions.
-Meanwhile, heat oil in a large skillet; crumble chorizo into the pan.
-Add the onion, mushrooms, artichokes, tomatoes, garlic, oregano, salt and pepper.
-Cook and stir over medium heat until chorizo is fully cooked and vegetables are tender.
+Meanwhile, in a large skillet, saute the chorizo, onion, mushrooms, artichokes, tomatoes, garlic, oregano, salt and pepper in oil until chorizo is no longer pink and vegetables are tender.